Wiki · Concept · Last reviewed June 19, 2026

 Origin and Position

-Qwen began as Alibaba Cloud's large model line and has grown into a broad foundation-model family.
-The Qwen project presents itself as a family spanning language, vision, audio, code, math, and reasoning, with models distributed through GitHub, Hugging Face, ModelScope, Kaggle, Alibaba Cloud Model Studio, and Qwen Chat.
+Qwen began as Alibaba Cloud's large-model line and grew into a broad foundation-model ecosystem.
+The Qwen project presents itself as spanning language, vision, audio, code, math, and reasoning, with models distributed through GitHub, Hugging Face, ModelScope, Kaggle, Alibaba Cloud Model Studio, and Qwen Studio / Qwen Chat.

 Its importance comes from three overlapping roles.
 It is a technical model family used by developers, a cloud-platform asset for Alibaba, and a geopolitical signal that frontier-like model capability is not only concentrated in U.S. labs.
 Qwen is therefore both an engineering object and an infrastructure strategy.